 - Non-profit community-based organization

 Each applicant community will be required to designate a local U.S. governmental entity or tax exempt public charity operating in its community to accept the $25,000 Prize on the community’s behalf, should they win.
-Community partners can decide together how to use the funds to benefit the community; budget reports to RWJF or University of Wisconsin Population Health Institute (UWPHI) on Prize expenditures are not required.
+Community partners can decide together how to use the funds to benefit the community; budget reports on Prize expenditures are not required.